automl/neps/docs/reference/neps_run.md

 !!! note "Auto-loading"

     When continuing a run, NePS automatically loads the search space and optimizer configuration from disk.
-You don't need to specify `pipeline_space=` or `searcher=` again - NePS will use the saved settings from the original run.
+You don't need to specify `pipeline_space=` or `optimizer=` again - NePS will use the saved settings from the original run.

 ## Reconstructing and Reproducing Runs